jaygal0/portfolio-nextjs/posts/vim.md

 ##### Vim, my go-to text editor

-I am nowhere near recommending this [text-editor](https://www.vim.org/).
+I am nowhere near recommending this [text editor](https://www.vim.org/).
 It's dated, complex and there's a steep learning curve.
 You're going to need to dedicate a lot of time just to write a couple of lines.

 Yet, for some reason.
 I cannot seem to move away from it.